Refashioner is a Curated Shopping Community: We Tell Clothes Stories

 Fast forward to New York: journalism, boxing, website editing, marriage, motherhood…

 Then, there I was, happily editor-in-chiefing a magazine, when it was abruptly folded.

 While having a crisis on account of my entire industry dying, I went shopping.
 I wanted to offload my office drag, and get new stuff.
-I consigned some choice pieces—it took months and paid pennies (they took 60%!).
+I consigned some choice pieces—it took months and paid pennies (they took 60%!)
 I tried to get a swap together; everyone was busy.
 I looked at Ebay.
 Ugh.
 And that’s when I thought of Refashioner.